-- Next, make a batch of royal icing and tint some black and white.
-To get the icing really white you can add a few drops of AmeriColor White Food Gel Color.
-It really makes the icing look super white.
+- Next, make a batch of royal icing and tint some black.
+Add a few drops of AmeriColor White Food Gel Color to make the white icing looks super white.

-- Outline and flood 2 of the flower petals black.
-You can decide if the legs touch or if they are separate like in the picture above.
+- Outline and flood two of the flower petals black and you can decide if the legs touch or if they are separate like in the picture above.
 I decided to make most of them touch so I didn’t have to worry about sprinkling that little space between them with the white nonpareils.

-- Let them dry completely.
-Depending on where you live will determine how long it will take for the icing to dry.
-If you live in a dry area, it may only take an hour or so.
-If you live in a humid area, it could take up to 8 hours or more depending on where you live.
+- Let the royal icing dry completely and that could take up to eight hours or more depending on where you live.
 It’s important for the black to dry before you add the white icing so it will reduce the chances of the colors bleeding together.

-- Add some icing onto the cookie where you want to place the sheep’s head because you’ll want to place the head on the sheep before adding the royal icing to the body.
+- Next, add some icing onto the cookie where you want to place the sheep’s head because you’ll want to place the head on the sheep before adding the royal icing to the body.

 - Add the sheep’s head and gently press it into place.

 - Flood the sheep’s body with the white icing.